-We have audited the financial statements of Common Purpose (Ireland) ('the Charity) for the year ended 31 July 2021 set out on pages 9 to 16, which comprise the income statement, balance sheet, the statement of changes in equity, the cash flow statement and related notes, including the summary of significant accounting policies set out in note 1.
-The financial reporting framework that has been applied in their preparation is Irish Law and FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.
+We have audited the financial statements of Common Purpose (Ireland) ('the Company') for the year ended 31 July 2022 set out on pages 9 to 15, which comprise the Income Statement, Balance Sheet, Statement of Changes in Equity, Cashflow Statement and related notes, including the summary of significant accounting policies set out in note 1.

+The financial reporting framework that has been applied in their preparation is Irish Law and FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland issued in the United Kingdom by the Financial Reporting Council.

-In our opinion, the accompanying financial statements:
+In our opinion:

-- give a true and fair view of the state of the Charity's affairs as at 31 July 2021 and of its incoming resources and application of resources including its income and expenditure for the year then ended; - have been properly prepared in accordance with FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; and - have been properly prepared in accordance with the requirements of the Companies Act 2014.
+- the financial statements give a true and fair view of the assets, liabilities and financial position of the Company as at July 31, 2022 and of its loss for the year then ended; - the financial statements have been properly prepared in accordance with FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; and - the financial statements have been properly prepared in accordance with the requirements of the Companies Act 2014.